b3rking/b3rking/README.md

-## Hey there, I'm called ISHIMWE Eschyle Bersy - pseudo : b3rking
+## Hey there, I'm called ISHIMWE Eschyle Bersy - b3rking a web enthousiast

 **about me?** let's see... i'm a web developer with good chalenging behavior.
 I live in Bujumbura, Burundi